 Our research and analysis of different sectors helps philanthropists and funders engage with the key issues, and provides insight into where their charitable giving and funding can make a difference, whilst also providing focus on socially responsible investing.
 Charity begins at home was our first sector report, published in 2003 and provided the inspiration for one of the authors, Diana Barran MBE, to go on to set up domestic violence charity Safelives.

 NPC is one of the names most regularly referenced as leading the thinking in strategic and impactful philanthropy.

 Cheryl Chapman, Managing Editor, Philanthropy UK

 Challenging thinking and bringing new ideas

 We also want to inspire funders and philanthropists to push the boundaries and look for new ways to increase impact, for instance through our work on exciting innovations from around the world, how grant-makers can use data to improve their funding practice, and systems change.
 At times we bring funders together to drive approaches forward.
 Working with a group of research and funding partners, we have published our case for a collective approach to digital transformation and are convening groups of interested parties to put collective digital transformation projects into practice.

 Beyond supporting funders we make interventions where we think the impact of the sector as a whole could be improved.

-Most recently, in 2015–2016 we worked alongside philanthropists, advisors and academics, to explore how the philanthropy sector could improve.
-The discussions were published as Giving more and better, and have formed the basis of an ongoing conversation about a collaborative effort to increase and improve philanthropy.
+Most recently, in 2015–2016 we worked alongside philanthropists, charity advisors and academics, to explore how the philanthropy sector could improve.
+The discussions were published as Giving more and better, and have formed the basis of an ongoing conversation about a collaborative effort to increase and improve philanthropy impact.

 Our analysis of how charitable funders share knowledge identified a key gap, so we worked with ACF and other partners to pilot a knowledge-sharing site, which today still exists as the Funder Network.